Franz Nowak

 News

-- Oct 2024 - Two papers accepted at EMNLP 2024 in Miami: Prediciting Surprisal Curves of Discourse and A New Algorithm for Learning Deterministic FSAs
+- Oct 2024 - Two papers accepted at EMNLP 2024 in Miami: Prediciting Surprisal Contours in Long-form Discourse and An L* Algorithm for Deterministic Weighted Regular Languages

 - Sep 2024 - AICoffeeBreak interview about Turing completeness of neural language models

-- Aug 2024 - ACL 2024 Tutorial on neural language model expressivity
+- Aug 2024 - ACL 2024 Tutorial on the Representational Capacity of Neural Language Models

-- May 2024 - Two papers accepted at ACL 2024 in Bangkok: Expressivity of CoT Reasoning and Learnability of Probabilistic Languages
+- May 2024 - Two papers accepted at ACL 2024 in Bangkok: On the Representational Capacity of Neural Language Models with Chain-of-Thought Reasoning and What Languages are Easy to Language-Model?

-- Mar 2024 - Paper accepted at NAACL 2024 in Mexico City: Encoding PFSAs in RNNs
+- Mar 2024 - Paper accepted at NAACL 2024 in Mexico City: Lower Bounds on the Expressivity of Recurrent Neural Language Models

 Selected Publications